 While we all want to do what we can to reduce harm to participants, an important caveat must be stated here: There is always risk!
-These guidelines can assist you to look at what you are already doing to manage that risk, and to adapt as necessary.

 Police Record Checks

 For certain positions within the Association for both volunteer and paid personnel, a Police Record Check will be required as an important but not exclusive element of the screening process.